Saturday, June 18, 2011

 This is the Eye in the Sky!

-Kolkata at night.
+Kolkata at night

-Kolkata's Howrah Bridge.
+Kolkata's Howrah Bridge

-Human-powered rickshaw, a common sight in Kolkata.
+Human-powered rickshaw, a popular sight in Kolkata.

 Map of our journey from Dhaka to Kolkata, encircling the passage through this narrow part of the Bay of Bengal.